Help with childcare costs in England

 NHS England’s Mental Health Dashboard provides a national and local overview of spending on mental health services.

-While mental health spending is not ring-fenced, CCGs are expected to meet the ‘mental health investment standard’ (MHIS).
+While mental health spending is not ring-fenced, ICBs are expected to meet the ‘mental health investment standard’ (MHIS).
 This requires increases in local mental health spending to be at least as large, proportionally speaking, as overall increases in local funding.
-So, if a CCG receives a 5% increase in its funding allocation, it must increase its mental health spending by at least 5% to meet the MHIS.
+So, if a ICB receives a 5% increase in its funding allocation, it must increase its mental health spending by at least 5% to meet the MHIS.

 The mental health investment standard only measures changes in spending and provides no assessment of whether spending is adequate relative to local needs and demand for services.